Statewide Chronic Pain Clinical Network

-The Statewide Chronic Pain Clinical Network has been established to improve the provision of integrated, multidisciplinary care for people with chronic pain.
+The Chronic Pain SCN has been established to improve the provision of integrated, multidisciplinary care for people with chronic pain.

 South Australia’s Pain Research and Innovation Hub